-Assault with a firearm can be charged when an offender assaults a victim using a pistol, rifle, shotgun, semiautomatic firearm, machine gun, .50 BMG rifle or assault weapon.
+Under Penal Code 245(a)(2) PC, California law defines assault with a firearm as assaulting a victim by using a pistol, rifle, shotgun, semiautomatic firearm, machine gun, .50 BMG rifle or assault weapon.
 The assault may take the form of pointing the firearm at the victim, striking or “pistol-whipping” the victim, firing the gun at the victim, or actually shooting the victim.

 California law defines an “assault” in Penal Code 240 PC as an unlawful attempt to commit a violent injury on someone else—coupled with the present ability to do so.
 An assault can occur even if no one is actually injured.
 1 2

 Here are some examples of people who might be charged under California’s “assault with a firearm” law:

 - A man who is angry that is ex-wife is seeing another man confronts her outside of her apartment and points a gun at her.

 - During an argument over a parking space, a woman retrieves a rifle from the trunk of her car and waves it at the person she is arguing with.

 - After losing at a pool game in a bar, a man goes out to his car, comes back with a handgun, and tries to use it to club the woman who beat him at pool over the head.

 The penalties for PC 245(a)(2) assault with a firearm depend on the type of weapon that is alleged to have been used.